spring-projects-2024/wiki-savvy-rag/README.md

     streamlit run frontend/app.py
 ```

+To be able to use the Retrieval Augmented Generation with chunks from Wikipedia, the ChatBot requires to have in your system the following files:
+* **SQLite database file**: this is produced by following [these instructions](#create-sqlite-dataset).
+* **Vector database**: produced by following [these instructions](#build-vector-database).

+To be able to run using a finetuned model, you need also the adapter files (see the [Finetuning the LLM](#finetuning-the-llm) section).

 ### Options

 The demo allows users to customize configuration options, as shown in the following screenshot: